yshmarov/yshmarov.github.io/_posts/2023-03-17-rails-best-practices.md

 - code style: rubocop, prettier, erblint
 - tests

 Minitest is okay, but Rspec is better.
 FactoryBot is more useful that fixtures.
+Ultimately, use the tools that you feel more comfortable with.

 When testing, focus on writing good **Controller** and **System** tests.